 I have an accounting degree and have been a Nevada lawyer since 1982.
 Currently I am the supervising attorney for the Carson City Legal Section of the Nevada Division of Industrial Relations.
 We regulate workers' compensation matters, prosecute OSHA violations, and oversee Mine Safety and Training.

 I was confirmed at Reno FUMC in 1968 and have been active ever since!

 I've been on the FUMC Foundation Board since 2008 (Morton, my dad, was on the Foundation in the 90s).
 I became president in 2012.

 One of my hobbies is making cards using rubber stamps and ink; my favorite stamp company is A|Muse Studio.
-Jay teases and says I only have to make another 8,000 cards to 'break even,' but I figure if I charge $50/hour for my time, my breakeven point is a lot quicker!
+Jay teases and says I only have to make another 8,000 cards to 'break even,' but I figure if I charge $50/hour for my time, my break-even point is a lot quicker!
 Since Alycia's attending Willamette University, she gets a lot of expensive "snail mail" cards!

 I also enjoy cooking for others, which is probably why I coordinate the Casserole Brigade and Drop in the Bucket.
 I like "doing" and have been on five mission trips to New Orleans, North Carolina, and Montague, California.
 I've also headed up four "mini-mission" teams to Fernley and North San Juan, California.
 When I was the MYF leader in the 1980's, I chaperoned youth on three Sierra Service Project missions on California Indian reservations.

-FUMC's credo found in Micah 6:8 (seeking kindness, doing justice, and walking humbly with God) just about sums up my feelings about what I hope First Church passes along to future generations.
+FUMC's credo found in Micah 6:8 (seeking kindness, doing justice, and walking humbly with God) just about sums it up!
 My dream is for the Foundation to be able to raise a million dollars in the next 2 ½ years.
 Just think . . . if the economy improves so that the Foundation earned a 2% APR return on investment, a million dollar corpus would produce $20,000 in interest. . . .
 To paraphrase Dr. Seuss, "Oh the places we'll go!"